JWST MIRI detections of H$\alpha$ and [O III] and direct metallicity measurement of the $z=10.17$ lensed galaxy MACS0647$-$JD: Observations and data reduction

 \section{Observations and data reduction}

 JWST Cycle 2 program GO 4246 (PI: Abdurro'uf) observed MACS0647-JD simultaneously with MIRI MRS and MIRIM on February 11, 2024 (Figure \ref{fig:obs}).
 In this letter, we will only discuss the MIRI MRS data and save the imaging analysis for future work.
-The data are publicly available on MAST\footnote{\url{https://mast.stsci.edu/search/ui/\#/jwst}} and we provide reduced MRS data products on our website.\footnote{\url{https://cosmic-spring.github.io}}
+The data are publicly available on Mikulski Archive for Space Telescopes (MAST\footnote{\url{https://mast.stsci.edu/search/ui/\#/jwst}}{; \dataset[DOI:10.17909/re1k-jt10]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/re1k-jt10}}). and we provide reduced MRS data products on our website.\footnote{\url{https://cosmic-spring.github.io}}